 Spoiler: He sure could, thanks to his renters insurance policy (phew!).

 If that comes as a surprise to you, you’re not alone.
-Truth is, “renters insurance” doesn’t exactly sound like protection for the stuff you care about, such as your laptop, phone, bike, jewelry, and clothes, both in and out of your home.
+Truth is, “renters insurance” doesn’t exactly sound like insurance for your phone, bike, jewelry, and clothes, both in and out of your home.

 It’s no wonder only 41% of renters are insured, according to the Insurance Information Institute.
 But it turns out, there are tons of hidden benefits when it comes to renters insurance, especially for college students venturing out on their own for the first time.